hushenwei2000/rvv-atg/README.md

 - **Modify `runcommand_<type>` function to run different parameter.**
 - **Modyfy `main` function to run different type of instructions.**
 - Test file will generate in `generate_all` folder.
-- Because we still have bugs, those tests are not correct (i.e. **CAN'T** be used as test file) will generate `spike.log` in `generate_all` folder.
+- :warning: Because we still have bugs, those tests are not correct (i.e. **CAN'T** be used as test file) will generate `spike.log` in `generate_all` folder.
 You can see FAIL in the ending of these logs.
 ## Support Configuration

 | Parameter | Numbers                 | Current Support|   Note                           |